CaesarXInsanium/clrs_notes_cxi/notes/Foundations/01algorithms_role.md

   outputs the correct solution to problem
 - incorrect algorithms can be useful if their error rate is low enough

+Instance of Problem
-`Instance of Problem`: consists of input that satisfies constraints imposed in problem statement needed to compute solution to problem
+: Consists of input that satisfies constraints imposed in problem statement needed to compute solution to problem

-Examples of Problems to be solved
+Examples of problems that can be solved with algorithms

 - sorting human genomes
 - traveling salesman problem
 - cryptography and online secret keeping, secure transactions'
 - resource allocation

+Data Structure
-`Data Structure`: method of storing data in a computer in a way the meets constraints
+: Method of organizing data in a computer in a way the meets constraints and needs for a particular application.

+Parallelism
-`Parallelism`: splitting work amongst more than one processor cores and threads to speed up computation times
+: Splitting work amongst more than one processor cores and threads to speed up computation times

 ## Algorithms as a Technology

 Time and space are two things that are limited.
 Time that a computer takes to compute a thing and amount of memory and hard drive space in which to do it in

+Efficiency:
-`Efficiency`: time and space required to compute solution compared against other algorithms
+Refers to time and space required to compute solution compared against other algorithms.

 ## Algorithms and other Technologies